-Scalability and Performance: The tool should scale to handle the volume of configuration items and tickets the DVC-LDC will generate.
+- Scalability and Performance: The tool should scale to handle the volume of configuration items and tickets the DVC-LDC will generate.
 This includes all the tracked assets (if including every infrastructure in DVC-LDC etc.) and the potential for a surge of incidents during major events.
-Performance is critical - during an incident, the last thing needed is a slow Service Desk system
+Performance is critical during an incident, the last thing needed is a slow Service Desk system. - It shall also have auto escalation features based on the severity.

-4.3.1.7.Network Management System(NMS):
+4.3.1.7.
+Network Management System(NMS):